 (ii) number of storefront businesses;

-(iii) types of goods or services provided by storefront businesses and consumer spending by each such type;
+(iii) types of goods or services provided by storefront businesses and consumer spending by each type;

 (iv) number of vacant storefront properties;

-(viii) opportunities for promoting a vibrant mix of commercial uses and improving the built environment; and
+(viii) opportunities for promoting various types of commercial uses and improving the built environment within the community district.

 b.
-Beginning July 1, 2018 and no less frequently than once every five years thereafter, the department shall complete a storefront business assessment in every community district in the city.
+Beginning October 1, 2019 and no less frequently than once every three years thereafter, the department shall commence a storefront business assessment in at least twenty community districts in the city.
 As part of such assessment, the department shall distribute to and collect from storefront business owners in the district, a survey that shall include, but not be limited to, the following requests for information:

 § 2.
 This local law takes effect immediately.